awsdocs/amazon-workspaces-administration-guide/doc_source/smart-cards.md

 + Only the WorkSpaces Windows client application version 3\.1\.1 or later and the macOS client application version 3\.1\.5 or later are currently supported for smart card authentication\.
 + The WorkSpaces Windows client application 3\.1\.1 or later supports smart cards only when the client is running on a 64\-bit version of Windows\.
 + Only AD Connector directories are currently supported for smart card authentication\.
-+ Pre\-session authentication is available only in the AWS GovCloud \(US\-West\) Region at this time\.
-In\-session authentication is available in all Regions where WSP is supported\.
++ In\-session authentication is available in all Regions where WSP is supported\.
+Pre\-session authentication is available in the following Regions:
+  + Asia Pacific \(Sydney\) Region
+  + Asia Pacific \(Tokyo\) Region
+  + Europe \(Ireland\) Region
+  + AWS GovCloud \(US\-West\) Region
+  + US East \(N\.
+Virginia\) Region
+  + US West \(Oregon\) Region
 + For in\-session authentication and pre\-session authentication on Linux or Windows WorkSpaces, only one smart card is currently allowed at a time\.
 + For pre\-session authentication, enabling both smart card authentication and username and password authentication on the same directory is not currently supported\.
 + Only CAC and PIV cards are supported at this time\.
 Other types of hardware or software\-based smart cards might also work, but they haven't been fully tested for use with WSP\.
 + Using a smart card to unlock the screen during a Windows or Linux WorkSpace session currently isn't supported\.
 To work around this issue for Windows WorkSpaces, see [To detect the Windows lock screen and disconnect the session](#lock-screen-windows)\.
 To work around this issue for Linux WorkSpaces, see [To disable the lock screen on Linux WorkSpaces](#lock-screen-linux)\.

-## Directory Configuration<a name="smart-cards-directory-config"></a>
+## Directory configuration<a name="smart-cards-directory-config"></a>

 To enable smart card authentication, you must configure your AD Connector directory and your on\-premises directory in the following manner\.

-**AD Connector Directory Configuration**
+**AD Connector directory configuration**
 Before you begin, make sure your AD Connector directory has been set up as described in [ AD Connector Prerequisites](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/prereq_connector.html) in the *AWS Directory Service Administration Guide*\.
 In particular, make sure that you have opened up the necessary ports in your firewall\.

-To finish configuring your AD Connector directory, follow the instructions in [ Enabling Smart Card Authentication for Amazon WorkSpaces](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ad_connector_clientauth.html) in the *AWS Directory Service Administration Guide*\.
+To finish configuring your AD Connector directory, follow the instructions in [ Enable mTLS authentication in AD Connector for use with smart cards](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ad_connector_clientauth.html) in the *AWS Directory Service Administration Guide*\.

-**Note**
-The AWS Directory Service API actions and Directory Service AWS command line interface \(AWS CLI\) commands used to configure pre\-session smart card authentication are currently available only in the AWS GovCloud \(US\-West\) Region\.

-**On\-Premises Directory Configuration**
+**On\-premises directory configuration**
 In addition to configuring your AD Connector directory, you must also make sure that the certificates that are issued to the domain controllers for your on\-premises directory have the "KDC Authentication" extended key usage \(EKU\) set\.
 To do this, use the Active Directory Domain Services \(AD DS\) default Kerberos Authentication certificate template\.
 Do not use a Domain Controller certificate template or a Domain Controller Authentication certificate template because those templates don't contain the necessary settings for smart card authentication\.

-## Enabling Smart Cards for Windows WorkSpaces<a name="smart-cards-windows-workspaces"></a>
+## Enable smart cards for Windows WorkSpaces<a name="smart-cards-windows-workspaces"></a>

 For general guidance on how to enable smart card authentication on Windows, see [ Guidelines for enabling smart card logon with third\-party certification authorities](https://docs.microsoft.com/troubleshoot/windows-server/windows-security/enabling-smart-card-logon-third-party-certification-authorities) in the Microsoft documentation\.

 **To detect the Windows lock screen and disconnect the session**
 To allow users to unlock Windows WorkSpaces that are enabled for smart card pre\-session authentication when the screen is locked, you can enable Windows lock screen detection in users' sessions\.
 When the Windows lock screen is detected, the WorkSpace session is disconnected, and the user can reconnect from the WorkSpaces client by using their smart card\.

  You can enable disconnecting the session when the Windows lock screen is detected by using Group Policy settings\.
-For more information, see [Enable or Disable Disconnect Session on Screen Lock for WSP](group_policy.md#gp_lock_screen_in_wsp)\.
+For more information, see [Enable or disable disconnect session on screen lock for WSP](group_policy.md#gp_lock_screen_in_wsp)\.

 **To enable in\-session or pre\-session authentication**
 By default, Windows WorkSpaces are not enabled to support the use of smart cards for pre\-session or in\-session authentication\.
 If needed, you can enable in\-session and pre\-session authentication for Windows WorkSpaces by using Group Policy settings\.
-For more information, see [Enable or Disable Smart Card Redirection for WSP](group_policy.md#gp_smart_cards_in_wsp)\.
+For more information, see [Enable or disable smart card redirection for WSP](group_policy.md#gp_smart_cards_in_wsp)\.

-To use pre\-session authentication, in addition to updating the Group Policy settings, you must also enable pre\-session authentication through your AD Connector directory settings by using the EnableClientAuthentication API action or the enable\-client\-authentication CLI command\.
-For more information, see [ Enable Smart Card Authentication for AD Connector](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ad_connector_clientauth.html) in the *AWS Directory Service Administration Guide*\.
+To use pre\-session authentication, in addition to updating the Group Policy settings, you must also enable pre\-session authentication through your AD Connector directory settings\.
+For more information, follow the instructions in [ Enable mTLS authentication in AD Connector for use in smart cards](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ad_connector_clientauth.html) in the *AWS Directory Service Administration Guide*\.

 **To enable users to use smart cards in a browser**
 If your users are using Chrome as their browser, no special configuration is required to use smart cards\.